dweber019/k8s-copier/README.md

 # K8s-copier
 This operator aims to provide Kubernetes CRD's to copy resources from one namespace into another.
+This new CRD is called `CopyResrouce` and the resulting resource is called target resource.

 ## Implemented resource types
 - v1.Secret
 - v1.ConfigMap

+## Usage
+You can find some usage examples in `config/samples/**`.

+### Behavior
+If you delete a CopyResource the target resource won't be deleted as it's possible that other implementation depend on it.

 ## Development
-For development you should use `minikube` or any other possible kubernetes compatible implementation, as advised by the operator-sdk framework.
+For development, you should use `minikube` or any other possible kubernetes compatible implementation, as advised by the operator-sdk framework.

 ### Update the CRD
 To update the CRD use the following command